GraberThomas/inssurance_project/README.md

 # Insurance Cost Prediction Microservices Suite

+## Preview

+A demo of the service is available in addresss: http://51.178.31.60/

 ## Overview

 This repository contains all the services required to deploy a comprehensive solution for **insurance cost prediction** and **tailored insurance plan recommendations** for clients.
 By leveraging machine learning, we’ve generated models capable of accurately predicting healthcare insurance costs based on user-provided data and proposing suitable insurance plans.